Most new leaders want to be charismatic. However, charismatic leadership is a double-edged sword. . . Here’s what you need to know.

 - Have a non-material goal that truly motivates you.
 Great people are motivated by more than material possessions.
 To attract and motivate them, you need a vision, too.
 Think of Elon Musk or other charismatic political leaders.

 - Put your supporters before yourself.
 Praise them, help them succeed.
 Put them ahead of your own goals.

-Use these tools in a way that suits your personality, but be weary of the destructive potential of charismatic leadership.
+Use these tools in a way that suits your personality, but be wary of the destructive potential of charismatic leadership.

-Avoid getting carried away by the ability to get others to do things, always use this power in their advantage.
+Avoid getting carried away by the ability to get others to do things, always use this power to their advantage.